 As your property appreciates and your financial situation improves, you can explore refinancing to secure a lower interest rate.
 Making a larger down payment (at least 20%), improving your credit score, and reducing your debt can all increase your chances of qualifying for better terms.
 Shopping around and comparing offers from multiple lenders is also crucial.
 Don’t hesitate to negotiate—a little effort can make a big difference in your long-term costs.

-Build a Sustainable Rental Portfolio
+Building a Sustainable Rental Portfolio

 Building a sustainable rental portfolio requires more than just finding good properties.
 It demands careful financial planning and risk management.
 One key strategy is to establish a healthy cash reserve.
 Many experts recommend having a year’s worth of expenses set aside to cover your rental property mortgage, maintenance, and potential vacancies.
 This cushion can protect you from unexpected repairs, economic downturns, or periods of vacancy.